auto translate

 The modern twelve equal tuning uses approximations to pure intervals

-This illustrates our point about the impossibility to get pure ratios in an equal temperament - the modern twelve equal tuning requires all the fifths to be very slightly flat, and all thirds to be quite a bit sharp, about a sixth of a semitone sharp compared with the pure tuning.
-The minor thirds are all quite a bit flat.
+This illustrates our point about the impossibility to get pure ratios in an equal temperament - the modern twelve equal tuning requires all the fifths to be very slightly flat.
+Then it requires all thirds to be quite a bit sharp, about a sixth of a semitone sharp compared with the pure tuning.
+The minor thirds similarly, are all quite a bit flat.

 So - it depends what your aim is.
 The intervals are out of tune if you compare them with pure ratio intervals.
 They will always depart at least very slightly from pure ratios in any system that requires players to play using equal divisions of the octave.